-11.1 Suspensions - Special Circumstances
+12.1 Suspensions - Special Circumstances

-- 1. When any person within jurisdiction of the Association has been suspended for misconduct for a specific number of games and the suspension is not completed within the current season, the suspension shall carry over into the following youth or adult season. - 2.
-Any person expelled or suspended shall not be eligible for membership in any other affiliated team or league without special permission of the Association, pursuant to the BC Soccer Discipline Rules - 3.
-Discipline Committees may determine if individuals suspended for a specific number of games at the end of the winter season will be permitted to serve end of season suspensions in an affiliated summer league under their jurisdiction. - 4.
+- 1. When any person within jurisdiction of the Association has been suspended for misconduct for a specific number of games and the suspension is not completed within the current season, the suspension shall carry over into the following youth or adult season. - Any person expelled or suspended shall not be eligible for membership in any other affiliated team or league without special permission of the Association, pursuant to the BC Soccer Discipline Rules

+- 3. Discipline Committees may determine if individuals suspended for a specific number of games at the end of the primary season will be permitted to serve end of season suspensions in an affiliated secondary season under their jurisdiction. - 4.
+Where primary season and secondary season play overlap, any suspensions incurred during this period must be served: - a.
+If the suspension was incurred during secondary season play, the individual must serve their suspension during their next league or cup game(s), whichever comes first, regardless of playing season. - b.
+If the suspension was incurred during primary season play, the individual must serve this suspension during their next primary season league or cup game(s), whichever comes first.
+The individual may apply to the organization with jurisdiction for permission to participate in secondary season play while still under suspension in their primary season. - 5.
 It is the obligation of the person to have the organization under which they serve the suspension to provide proof that the suspension has been served in another organization.
 Documentation will show registration and dates of games sat out.

-11.2 Graduating Players (Youth to Adult)
+12.2 Graduating Players (Youth to Adult)

 - 1. A player who is no longer eligible for youth status at the end of the season and stands suspended for failing to appear, for a specific number of games or a specific period of time shall be reported to the Association.
 Districts are required to forward to the Association, the following information: - a.
 Suspended individuals name, Birth Date and Identification number - b.
 Name of team and affiliated district - c.
 Type of Misconduct - d.
 Penalties assessed and remaining games to be served - e.
-Discipline record - 2.
-Graduating Players suspended for failure to appear at a hearing or suspended for a specific period of time will not be permitted to register with another organization without permission of the Association.
+Discipline record - Graduating Players suspended for failure to appear at a hearing or suspended for a specific period of time will not be permitted to register with another organization without permission of the Association.
 A list of graduating players not eligible for membership will be circulated to member organizations at the completion of the current season.

-11.3 Tournament Eligibility
+12.3 Tournament Eligibility

-- A district or league Discipline Committee may determine if individuals suspended for a specific number of games are eligible to participate in sanctioned tournaments within the district or leagues' jurisdiction only with written consent of the Association. - 2.
+- 1. A district or league Discipline Committee may determine if individuals suspended for a specific number of games are eligible to participate in sanctioned tournaments within the district or leagues' jurisdiction only with written consent of the Association. - 2.
 Players suspended for failure to attend a hearing, shall not be eligible to participate in sanctioned tournaments without special permission from the Association.

-The Association shall retain the jurisdiction in determining if a player suspended for a specific number of games or past the end of the season, shall be eligible to participate in other competitions.
+3. The Association shall retain the jurisdiction in determining if a player suspended for a specific number of games or past the end of the season, shall be eligible to participate in other competitions.

-11.4 Suspensions While Playing On Permit
+12.4 Suspensions While Playing On Permit